 High Risk Sites

-Know if there are any risks as per weather, flooding, earthquake, and other considerations is imperative.
+Knowing if there are any risks as per weather, flooding, earthquake, and other considerations is imperative.
 We know climate change is increasing the intensity of extreme weather conditions, therefore a proper analysis of climate and other natural events is critical.
-We have seen super storms over and over.
+We have seen super storms over and over devastating communities.
 Knowing if you are in a flood zone (or some other high risk site) is of great importance.
 Look at another post we wrote about houses in the flood zone if you want to read more about flood zones design.

-You will want to know if you have a natural considerations.
-Are you in a “natural area district”?
+You will want to know if you have any natural considerations.
+Are you in a “natural area district“?
 Or perhaps in wetlands.
 Are there endangered species living on your property?
 These are a few examples of natural area considerations but there are many different possibilities.

 Access to the site may be critical for the success of the development.
-How are people going to get there.
-Is the public transportation?
+Is there public transportation?
 Where is the closest highway?
 What is the condition of the roads?

 Property Title Search